Overview

 Opportunities

-Opportunities for U.S. companies include a broad range of healthcare-oriented technology and services, including medical equipment; hospital supplies, products, and services, and specialized digital applications.
-Quality control is now enforced at an increased level.
-It is estimated that 15,000 healthcare professionals will be needed in the public sector alone in the coming years.
+Opportunities for U.S. companies include a broad range of healthcare-oriented technology and services, including medical equipment; hospital supplies, products, and services; and specialized digital applications.
+Quality control enforcement has increased.
+An estimated 15,000 healthcare professionals could be needed in the public sector alone in the coming years.

-Earlier this year, the Ministry of Health created a new position called the Assistant Undersecretary for Digital Health Affairs.
-The aim is position Kuwait to digitize many of its healthcare systems and workflows.
+In 2022, the Ministry of Health created a new position called the Assistant Undersecretary for Digital Health Affairs.
+The aim is to position Kuwait to digitize many of its healthcare systems and workflows.
 Much of the care coordination and billing in public hospitals are done and paper which leads to inaccuracies and delays in processing times.
 U.S companies can support these digitization efforts.
+The ministry is in the process of procuring electronic medical record systems for most of the general and specialized public hospitals.

 Interested companies should be prepared and have completed the regulatory formalities in order to pursue business opportunities once they are announced.